-Registration Open
+Registration Closed

 Ticket Price: $100

-Ticket price includes morning presentations, coffee and pastries, afternoon tours, Perfect Earth's Nature-Based Gardening booklet, and a lunch tray by the Café at Blue Hill at Stone Barns.
-A link will be sent in advance to all registrants to sign up for afternoon tours.
+Ticket price includes morning presentations, coffee and pastries, afternoon tours, Perfect Earth's Nature-Based Gardening booklet, and a buffet lunch by the Cafe at Blue Hill at Stone Barns.

 Managing Meadows: Best Practices for Biodiversity and Beauty